jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 For full size image see [LINK](/topo_drawings/management-network.png)

 ### Validate XRD
-1. Connect to the Ubuntu VM XRD which is using Docker to host the XRD application
+1. SSH to the Ubuntu VM XRD which is using Docker to host the XRD application
 2. Change to the Git repository directory
     - The lab repository folder is found in the home directory ~/SRv6_dCloud_Lab/
 3. Validate there are no docker containers running or docker networks for XRD